 All sizes are given as M thread/length in mm.
 There are 11 sizes, from M2 to M12.
 From M2 to M5 the sizes are in steps of 0.5 to make it easier to find just the right size.
 This is M2.5/59 mm

 Uncertain of what size to choose?
+The cord´s diameter in mm is the thread diameter that usually works.
+Since cordage is flexible, it is sometimes difficult to be certain.
 A good help is to take a couple of threaded nuts in sizes you think might work.
 See which dimension grips your cord best, and pick the needle with a thread closest to that.

-Other sizes and/or with flattened “duckbill” point available as custom order.
+Other (mainly smaller) sizes and/or with flattened “duckbill” point available as custom order.

 Note: The listed price is per one (1) needle of the stated size.
 If you want to buy a complete set of all sizes, I recommend you to contact me for details and a personal listing.